donomii/portprog/docs/README.md

 [Download](https://github.com/donomii/portprog/releases) and double click to install GCC, Go, Perl, support libraries and much more!

 I frequently have to install my programming tools on a fresh computer.
 It is always frustrating, because it takes me hours to track down every minor library and patch that I need to get something compiled.

-So I put together this installer to get my environment set up as quickly as possible.
+  So I put together this installer to get set up as quickly and easily as possible.

 # Install